jessrezac/portfolio/content/posts/server/continuous-deployment-of-a-gatsby-site-to-cpanel-with-git-version-control.md

 ---
-posttype: blog
+posttype: post
 title: Continuous Deployment of a Gatsby site to cPanel with Git Version Control
 date: 2020-11-01T15:50:00-06:00
 author: Jess Rezac
 hero_image: "/content/images/git-version-control.png"
+kicker:
-kicker: "<p>Hosting a static site like one built in Gatsby on virtual shared hosting server makes sense, but the solution doesn't have to rely on FTP to deploy changes to the live site.
+  "<p>Hosting a static site like one built in Gatsby on virtual shared hosting server makes sense, but the solution doesn't have to rely on FTP to deploy changes to the live site.
 See how to set up continuous deployment using cPanel's Git Version Control.</p>"
 ---

 Last weekend, I launched my developer portfolio site at [www.rezac.dev](https://www.rezac.dev "rezac.dev").
 I built the site in [Gatsby](https://www.gatsbyjs.com/ "Gatsby") because I was excited to play with a static-site generator and Gatsby is React-based.
 My last project, [Bout Manager](https://www.rezac.dev/projects/bout-manager "Bout Manager"), was built in React so choosing a React-based generator encouraged me to focus on mastering Gatsby specifically and [Tailwind CSS](https://tailwindcss.com/ "Tailwind CSS"), the two tools I was hoping this project would add to my repertoire.

 When it came time to deploy my site, I decided to stick with the virtual shared hosting account I've had for more than a decade.
 My portfolio is likely to be deployed for a long time, so I couldn't really justify spinning it out in a different cloud-based location than all of the other websites I host and manage.
 There is plenty of time for me to familiarize myself with cloud-based deployment solutions.